 Other $104 |

-Dr. Sahla Abdullah is a specialist in general pediatrics.
-Dr. Abdullah (or staff) speaks Urdu and Hindi.
-Areas of expertise for Dr. Abdullah include depression, ear pain, and elbow pain.
-She is professionally affiliated with MedStar Washington Hospital Center.
-After completing medical school at Virginia Commonwealth University (VCU) School of Medicine, she performed her residency at Penn State Hershey Medical Center.
+Dr. Sahla Abdullah is a specialist in general pediatrics in Washington, DC.
+Areas of expertise for Dr. Abdullah include alcohol abuse, depression, and hearing test.
+Dr. Abdullah obtained her medical school training at Virginia Commonwealth University (VCU) School of Medicine and performed her residency at Penn State Hershey Medical Center.
+Dr. Abdullah (or staff) speaks the following languages: Urdu and Hindi.
+She is affiliated with MedStar Washington Hospital Center.